AndrasKovacs/pny1-assignment/DepTC.md

 #### 3. Alternatives to type classes

 In this section I examine whether some features and techniques could make type classes superfluous.
-I single out features such that I have in the past encountered people characterizing them as alternatives to classes (though I'm afraid I cannot provide specific references to such discussions).
+I single out features such that I have in the past seen people characterizing them as alternatives to classes.

 ##### 3.1.
 Generic programming

 By "generic programming" I mean programming with closed type universes, which includes solutions such as ["Scrap Your Boilerplate"](https://hackage.haskell.org/package/syb) and [GHC.Generics](https://hackage.haskell.org/package/base-4.8.1.0/docs/GHC-Generics.html) in Haskell and direct uses of type universes in dependent languages (see e. g.
 [McBride](https://www.cs.ox.ac.uk/projects/utgp/school/conor.pdf)).

-The general idea is that we have *descriptions* or *codes* for datatypes inside the language, and we can use descriptions to guide computation on values of described types.
-Type universes are data types whose values are descriptions (although full-fledged universes require dependent typing).

-What makes type universes different from regular user-defined types in Haskell or Agda is that they have a *closed collection of production rules* but are *open for inspection*.
-Regular user-defined data types are more like axioms to the system, and yield opaque types with hidden structure.
-If we define natural numbers as
+Inspection of structures of types is also at the heart of type class resolution, but while in classic type class usage the emphasis is on ad-hoc extensibility, generic programming relies more on guiding computation by the structure of types.
+For example, in Haskell, `Functor` or `Monad` have many instances on types that are essentially unrelated to each other, as far as we internally know.
+In contrast, generic pretty printing or equality operate by recursing on type structure.

+Another important point is that generic programming is very much possible without any support for type classes.
+We only need functions that compute types from data (i. e. "large elimination"), which is naturally available in dependent languages.
+In Haskell using classes for generics is necessary because of the lack of convenient large elimination.

+As an example, if we define natural numbers as

 ```haskell
 data Nat = Zero | Succ Nat